HewlettPackard/LinuxKI/README.md

 ### Download
 Pre-packaged RPM and DEB files are available on the [Releases Page](https://github.com/HewlettPackard/LinuxKI/releases).

-### Prerquisites
+### Prerequisites

-There are no manadatory pre-requisites.
+There are no mandatory pre-requisites.
 LinuxKI should install and run on most Linux systems from 2.6.32 through 4.12.8.

 However, if you would like to use the LiKI tracing mechanism (perferred method), you will need the following packages installed to compile the LiKI module from source code: